spencertipping/bipolar/neurotransmitters.md

 These side effects both went away.
 The absent-mindedness turned out to be the feature, not a bug: I had grown accustomed to keeping track of thoughts by obsession, not by habit.
 Lithium prevented ideas from lingering if I wasn't thinking about them.
 I had to get used to this and learned to actively remember things.
 Now it's awesome and I would never go back: I'm much more deliberate and focused, and I never have nagging or obsessive thoughts.

 Joyce reminded me that I started taking NAC shortly after starting lithium; that made a big difference.
 I don't know why this would be the case (glutathione deficiency maybe?), but apparently I was about to quit after the first week because I was unproductive and NAC saved the day.
+I do know that NAC has helped me be much more calm, alert, and energetic.

 ### Safety of different lithium salts